Subdivision includes subdividing land, boundary adjustments or subdividing parts of a building. There is a four-step process for subdivision:

 If your proposal is exempt or complying development, then you will not be required to submit a Development Application and you can proceed to step 3.

-2: Does your development require a Construction Certificate?
+2: Does your development require a Subdivision Works Certificate?

 Once you have lodged your Development Application (DA), we will make a determination that either: